Make Ludington MI your Next Getaway

 Downtown Ludington MI

 You’ll find a medley of quaint shops within walking distance of Stearns Park Beach.
+This is the downtown Ludington MI shopping district.

 I savored a delicious iced cold brew coffee from Red Rooster Coffee.
 This spacious coffee shop would be a perfect place to get some work done or just stop in for a little pick me up.